Neurofeedback Therapy for Addiction Treatment

 Neurofeedback techniques train the brain to function more efficiently.
 Recovering addicts actively participate in learning to track changes in brain activity.
 This information allows them to make subtle alterations in their response to situations which are typically triggers for substance abuse.
 The ability to manage emotional stress is critical for addiction recovery because stress is frequently a powerful trigger for addicts.
 Neurofeedback allows recovering addicts to regulate the functioning of their brain and gain control over their recovery.

 Sensors are placed on the patient’s head to monitor brainwave activity.
 The information thus obtained is used to fine-tune response to activity in specific areas of the brain.
 The machine detects normal and abnormal brain function and gives the patient feedback in real-time.
 Customized relaxation and stress-relief interventions are developed based on this assessment to benefit people struggling with addiction.
 Essentially, the brain is rewarded for changing to appropriate wave patterns.
 This gradual conditioning is a type of self-regulation.
-The training encourages healthy brain function.
-It also addresses dysregulations in brain activity that produce symptoms, such as anxiety, migraines, sleep disorders, which often accompany addictive behaviors.

 How Does Neurofeedback Work?